 Permissive mode activates when a student is approved for testing in the TDS.
 A student's assistive technology should already be set up for use with the TDS when the student begins testing with permissive mode.
-To use accessibility software with the secure browser:
+To use accessibility software with the secure browser, complete the following steps:

 - Open the required accessibility software on the student’s testing device.

 - Open the secure browser and begin the normal sign-in process up to the TA or TE approval step.

 - When a student is approved for testing, the secure browser allows the operating system’s menu and task bar to appear.
 If the task bar is not visible, turn off the autohide feature.

 - Windows: The secure browser resizes, and the task bar remains visible inside the test in its usual position.
 The student can press [Alt] + [Tab] to switch between the secure browser and accessibility applications that are allowed for use during the test session.